Erik-D-Mueller/Java-SpringMVC-Tool-Lending-Library-Software/README.md

 https://fast-temple-14445.herokuapp.com

 It has two user modes: Member or librarian.

-A member can log in and edit their personal information and view what tools they currently have checked out.
+<br>A member can log in and edit their personal information and view what tools they currently have checked out.

 A librarian can:
 <ul>
 <li>Sign up members</li>
+<li>Check tools in and out to members</li>
+<li>See the lists of available tools and checked out tools</li>
+<li>See to whom who tools are checked out and see when they're due back</li>
+<li>See what tools are checked out to a particular member</li>
 </ul>
--Check tools in and out to members
--See the lists of available tools and checked out tools -See to whom who tools are checked out and see when they're due back -See what tools are checked out to a particular member

 For a librarian to check tools in our out to a member, they first select the member then add the tools to the shopping cart then select "Check Out".